The WeatherWool Difference

 It starts with the sheep.
 Our raw wool is selected after detailed fiber analysis and is sourced from family ranchers and breeders ... people that we know personally to act with highest regard to animal welfare and land stewardship.

 No garment or material is perfect for all conditions - but the best wool garments come closer than anything else.
 If you're headed off to a location where you might have to deal with cold, heat, rain, snow, sleet, wind, sun, rough terrain, fire, even hostiles, you cannot beat the performance of wool.
 In addition, wool is ultra-quiet, non-reflective, extremely durable and anti-static.
 Serious wool is also extremely comfortable and luxurious.
-Our Fabric exemplifies these properties better than any other, and "Hardcore Luxury" is our trademark (pending registration).
+Our Fabric exemplifies these properties better than any other, and "Hardcore Luxury" is our registered trademark.

 Most people prefer natural products to synthetics.
 Who likes Formica more than wood?
 Vinyl more than leather?
 The best natural products are a pleasure to have and to wear, year after year, even if you don't have to face extreme conditions.